brystmar/breadsheet/README.md

 # breadsheet
 Baking enthusiasts know how tricky scheduling can be, especially for longer recipes.
-This [breadsheet](http://breadsheet.appspot.com) tool simplifies the process, helping you solve for start & finish times of each step and the overall recipe.
+This [breadsheet](http://breadsheet.appspot.com) tool simplifies the process, helping you solve for start & finish times for each step and for the overall recipe.

 Suppose you're invited to a potluck brunch on Saturday and plan to bring a fresh loaf of sourdough.
-This process has many steps -- most of which are time-sensitve -- and there's a fair bit of downtime between steps.
+This process has many steps -- most of which are time-sensitve -- with a fair bit of downtime between steps.
+If your starter is resting in the fridge, you'll need to start the process on Thursday!

-Here's an example using a classic sourdough recipe from [Flour, Water, Salt, Yeast](https://kensartisan.com/flour-water-salt-yeast/):
-* Wake up the sourdough starter by feeding it Thursday evening
-* Feed it again Friday morning
-* Mix the dough Friday afternoon
-* Fold it a few times during the first hour
-* Divide & shape the loaves
-* Let them proof in the fridge overnight
-* Bake on Saturday morning
+Use your brainwaves on the important things in life.
 Leave the scheduling to [breadsheet](http://breadsheet.appspot.com).
-You focus on baking.